 As a result of the adoption of IFRS 13 all surplus assets were valued at 31st March 2016.
-These assets were previously valued at existing use; assessment is now made at fair value, highest and best use at level 3 (under fair value hierarchy- see accounting policy 24 for fair value explanations).
+These assets were previously valued at existing use; assessment is now made at fair value, highest and best use at level 3 (under fair value hierarchy- see accounting policy 23 for fair value explanations).
 There were no transfers between levels 1, 2 and 3 during the year.
+In addition to the formal 5 year valuation these assets are individually reviewed by the valuer each year; his 2018 report confirmed that all the existing values were still appropriate.

 The table below sets out the basis for the level 3 unobservable inputs applied in the valuation process:-

-Surplus Assets As at March 2017 Valuation Technique Used to Measure Fair Value Unobservable inputs Range (weighted average used) Sensitivity £'000s Significant changes to Land 315 Market & Income Approach Adjusted market evidence of rental lettings and sales of square foot.
-Investment Yields the individual inputs in rental growth; vacancy Building 68 similar properties and of investment yields c.8% Land Values £5k to £65k per acre yields could affect the reported value
+Surplus Assets As at March 2018 Valuation Technique Used to Measure Fair Value Unobservable Inputs Range (weighted average used) Sensitivity Land £'000s 330 Market & Income Adjusted market evidence of rental lettings and sales of similar Rental rate approx £11 per square foot.
+Investment Yields c.8% Significant changes to the indivdual inputs in rental growth; vacancy Building 58 Approach properties and investment yields Land Values £5k to £65k per acre levels and investment yields could affect the reported value